osmandapp/web/main/docs/user/map/map-context-menu.md

 ![Action Audio-Video Android](@site/static/img/map/action_av_note_android.png)

-Records or takes a media note at selected point on the map.
+Records or takes a media note at a selected point on the map.

 - &nbsp;<Translate android="true" ids="recording_context_menu_arecord"/> - makes a [audio note](../map/point-layers-on-map.md#-audio--video-points-android) on selected point (creates new point on the overlay with audio icon).
 - &nbsp;<Translate android="true" ids="recording_context_menu_vrecord"/> - makes a [video note](../map/point-layers-on-map.md#-audio--video-points-android) on selected point (creates new point on the overlay with video icon).